martinthomson/tmi/draft-thomson-tmi.md

 greater ability to implement control functions.

 There are several ongoing debates in the IETF that are rooted in disagreement about the rule of intermediaries.
-The interests of network-based devices - which are sometimes intermediaries - is fiercely debated in the context of TLS 1.3 {{?TLS=RFC8446}}, where the design renders certain practices obsolete.
+The interests of network-based devices -- which sometimes act as TLS intermediaries -- is fiercely debated in the context of TLS 1.3 {{?TLS=RFC8446}}, where the design renders certain practices obsolete.

 It could be that the circumstances in each of these debates is different enough